We are governed by a board of Trustees.

 Charlotte become a LPW Board Member in September 2015, after completing the youth board, which gave her a lot of experience and skills to be a board member.

-Hugo graduated from Middlesex University and the Chelsea College of Art and Design.
+Hugo graduated from Middlesex University and the Chelsea College of Art & Design.
 He has spent the past fifteen years curating exhibitions of contemporary art.
 For the first seven of these he also made artwork, something that has now stopped.
-He has produced and curated exhibitions at The City Gallery and subsequently at New Walk Museum and Art Gallery in Leicester.
+He has produced and curated exhibitions at The City Gallery and subsequently at New Walk Museum & Art Gallery in Leicester.
 These have included substantial solo projects by artists including Gerhard Richter, Georg Baselitz and Marvin Gaye Chetwynd.

 His curatorial and research practice is underpinned by an interest in the relationship between education and artistic production.
-This began with curatorial work in a primary school in 2006, leading to the exhibition A Process of Living, 2008 exploring radical pedagogy, and has continued to the present through the recent ARMA commission of Maria Zahle at New Walk Museum and Art Gallery, 2014.
+This began with curatorial work in a primary school in 2006, leading to the exhibition A Process of Living, 2008 exploring radical pedagogy, and has continued to the present through the recent ARMA commission of Maria Zahle at New Walk Museum & Art Gallery, 2014.